cw00h/cw00h.github.io/_pages/about.md

 ### 👋 Hello!

 Hi! 😊 My name is **Woo hyuk Choi(@cw00h)**.
 My dream is to help people in world throughout technology.
 I'm serving my **military duty** until August 2022.

 ### ✨ What I'm interested in

 I love to study **computer science** & make something using **computer**.
-In the meantime, I only studied basic subjects like data structure and algorithm at university, but I want to explore the computer world deeper by myself! 🚀
+In the meantime, I only studied basic subjects like data structure and algorithm at university, but now I want to explore the computer world deeper by myself! 🚀

 ### 📞 How to contact